This article is in the Studio section of the App.

 Create a 3D model (tutorial above) with a ridge defined and without any panels in the top-down view.

 - Click on a different map type in order to view the design from a different angle.
-(I chose West)
+(West shown here)

 - Click again to stop aligning the map.

-- Click on the yellow ridge line (the left hand sidebar will show you that your current selection is an “Edge”.
+- Click the yellow ridge line (the left-hand sidebar will show that your current selection is an “Edge”).

-- Click and drag the blue arrow to move the ridge to align with the map imagery.
+- Click and a blue arrow appears.
+Click and drag the arrow to move the ridge to align with the map imagery.